 Inventory, 10 lbs : 0

-Indian peaches are available during the summer.
+Blood peaches are available for a short season in the late summer.

 Blood peaches, botanically classified as Prunus persica, are rare, heirloom fruits belonging to the Rosaceae family.
 The late-season peaches are considered a clingstone variety, meaning its flesh adheres tightly to the fruit’s pit, and are known as an “old world” fruit in reference to its ancient origins.
 There are multiple varieties of Blood peaches cultivated around the world, sharing similar characteristics in appearance and flavor, and the multi-colored fruits are also known as Cherokee peaches, Indian Blood peaches, and Blood Cling peaches.
 Blood peaches are not commercially cultivated and are only available for a few weeks in the late summer.
 The variety is becoming increasingly difficult to find, but in the past decade, specialty growers have begun cultivating heirloom varieties such as Blood peaches to protect diversity within the market.
 Blood peaches are favored by peach enthusiasts and chefs for their multi-colored flesh, firm texture, and sweet-tart flavor, primarily used fresh to visually enhance dishes or canned for extended use.

 Blood peaches are a good source of potassium, a nutrient to help regulate fluid levels within the body and are an excellent source of vitamins A and C, which are antioxidants that strengthen the immune system.
 The peaches also contain fiber to stimulate digestion and provide some iron and calcium.